spine/spine.site/app/views/docs/hem.md

     hem server

+By default, your spine application is served at http://localhost:9294.
+You can configure the host and port from command line or as settings in your package.json

+    hem server -p 9295 --host 192.168.1.1 -d

+Would result in your application being served in debug mode at http://192.168.1.1:9295/

-By default, your application is served on port [9294](http://localhost:9294), but you can configure that with the `-p` option.
-If you open [http://localhost:9294](http://localhost:9294), and there's an `index.html` file under `public`, it'll be served up.
-Likewise, any calls to `/application.js` and `/application.css` will return the relevant JavaScript and CSS.
+If there's an index.html file under public, it'll be served up.
+Likewise, any calls to /application.js and /application.css will return the relevant JavaScript and CSS.

+For the sake of avoiding cross domain issues in development environments when your spine app is utilizing an ajax api there is a optional proxy server built into hem.
+Including the following in your slug.json configures that:

+    "useProxy": true,
+    "baseSpinePath": "/apiapp/spineapp/",
+    "baseApiPath": "/apiapp/",
+    "apiHost": "localhost",
+    "apiPort": 8080,
+    "proxyPort": 8001,

+now http://localhost:8001/apiapp/spineapp/ will return the spine app.

+and http://localhost:8001/apiapp/ will return your apiApp

+so relative links like @url = "../api/album/" from inside your spine app can resolve against your apiApp without issue

 When you're ready to deploy, you should `build` your application, serializing it to disk.